ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

 Virtual private network (VPN) issues
 ====================================

-Sometimes, MAPDL has issues starting when VPN software is running.
-One issue stems from MPI communication and can be solved by passing the ``-smp`` option to set the execution mode to "Shared Memory Parallel" rather than the default "Distributed Memory Parallel".
+From ANSYS 2022 R2 to ANSYS 2021 R1, MAPDL has issues launching when VPN software is running.
+One issue stems from MPI communication and can be solved by either passing the ``-smp`` option to set the execution mode to "Shared Memory Parallel" which disables the default "Distributed Memory Parallel".
+Or using a different MPI compilation, for example, if you are using Windows, you can pass ``-mpi msmpi`` to use the Microsoft MPI library instead of the default Intel MPI library.
+This issue does not affect the Linux version of MAPDL.

+.. note:: In you are using Windows in any of the versions from ANSYS 2022 R2 to ANSYS 2021 R1, the default compiler is Microsoft MPI when the MAPDL instance is launched by PyMAPDL.

 .. code::